 Curran, H., Moloney, H. and Heavey, A. (2018)

-This study examines how the SENCO role has evolved since the SEND Code of Practice 2015, finding that SENCOs increasingly function as strategic leaders whilst still managing heavy operational workloads.
+This study examines how the SENCO role has evolved since the SEND Code of Practise 2015, finding that SENCOs increasingly function as strategic leaders whilst still managing heavy operational workloads.
 The research identifies time allocation, status within school leadership, and access to professional development as critical factors affecting SENCO effectiveness in supporting pupils with special educational needs.

 Norwich, B. (2014)

-Norwich provides a comprehensive analysis of the 2014 SEND reforms and their implications for school practice.
+Norwich provides a comprehensive analysis of the 2014 SEND reforms and their implications for school practise.
 The research demonstrates that effective SEND provision requires whole-school approaches led by knowledgeable SENCOs with sufficient authority and time.
 Schools where SENCOs are part of the senior leadership team show better outcomes for pupils with additional needs.

 Education Endowment Foundation (2020)